john-james-ai/BreastCancerDetection/_sources/content/09_image_prep.md

 ## Denoise

 Mammograms are inherently noisy, comprising random variations in image intensity and contrast caused by external disturbances within the image capture and/or transmission processes.
-Broadly speaking, two types of noise models are extant in mammography: additive and multiplicative noise.

-Mathematically, additive noise is given by:
+Broadly speaking, image noise can be described as being additive or multiplicative.
+Additive noise is the undesired signal that arises during data acquisition that gets added to an image.
+Signal processing theory defines an additive noise *model*; whereby, an observed *noisy* image, $f$ is really the sum of an unobserved, noise-free signal $s$ and random, zero-mean, signal independent, independent and identically distributed noise, $n$.
+Concretely, the additive noise model is given by:

 ```{math}
 :label: additive_noise_model